Cygnus cargo ship

 The ship can remain attached to the ISS for a period of up to 90 days, after which it is released in orbit for a destructive reentry into the Earth's atmosphere.

-Full list of Cygnus missions:
+A complete list of Cygnus missions:

 Internal layout of the Pressurized Cargo Module, PCM, for the Cygnus spacecraft.
 Credit: Orbital